probmods/probmods2/chapters/14-bayesian-data-analysis.md

 To learn more about (and test) the tug-of-war model, we're going to connect it the data from the experiment.
 You'll notice that we have two parameters in this model: the proportion of a person's strength they pull with when they are being lazy (`lazyPulling`) and the prior probability of a person being lazy (`lazyPulling`).
+Above, we set these parameters to be `0.5` and `0.3`, respectively.
+People are lazy about a third of the time, and when they are lazy, they pull with half their strength.
-(Technical note: Because we are comparing relative strengths, we have normalized the human ratings, we don't have to infer the parameters of the gaussian in `strength`.
+(Technical note: Because we are comparing relative strengths and we have normalized the human ratings, we don't have to infer the parameters of the gaussian in `strength`.
 We just use the standard normal distribution.)
-Above, we set these parameters to be `0.5` and `0.3`, respectively.
-(People are lazy about a third of the time, and when they are lazy, they pull with half their strength.)

 Those parameter values aren't central to our hypothesis.
 They are peripheral details to the larger hypothesis which is that people reason about team games like Tug of War by running a structured, generative model in their heads and doing posterior inference.